• About

 Enough babbling, here is what I saw when I first arrived.

-On the table is a small gas camp stove, a pot with water, and a 20 litre bain marie with 10 litres of full cream milk.
+On the table are a small gas camp stove, a pot with water, and a 20-litre bain marie with 10 litres of full cream milk.
 The pot acted as a double boiler.
 Next to the spoon is a cute hair net (no photos of me wearing it either) that we had to wear so as not to get hair in the cheese.

 It is illegal in Australia to make cheese out of non-pasteurised milk.
-Pasteurisation kills certain bacteria in the milk that can breed when the temperature of milk is raised during the cheese making process.
-To pasteurise milk, simply bring the temperature up to 68C, hold it there for 1 minute, then cool rapidly.
-We were already using store bought milk, so it was already treated.
-Next we had to reverse the homogenisation process.
-Apparently homogenisation shrinks the milk fat globules, which makes it nearly impossible to make into cheese.
+Pasteurisation kills certain bacteria in the milk that can breed when the temperature of the milk is raised during the cheese-making process.
+To pasteurise milk, simply bring the temperature up to 68C, hold it there for 1 minute, and then cool rapidly.
+We were already using store-bought milk, so it was already treated.
+Next, we had to reverse the homogenisation process.
+Apparently, homogenisation shrinks the milk fat globules, which makes it nearly impossible to make into cheese.
 To reverse this process, we added 1 teaspoon of calcium chloride to 2 tablespoons of boiled rainwater which was then added to the milk and stirred for 25 seconds.

-At this stage it must ripen for 45 minutes.
-The starter and lipase gives the cheese its distinct flavour.
+At this stage, it must ripen for 45 minutes.
+The starter and lipase give the cheese its distinct flavour.
 After the time had elapsed, the rennet is added.
 The temperature had to be raised again to 32C, and then 2.5ml of rennet is added to 16ml of boiled rainwater, then added to the milk with a quick stir.
-At this stage you cannot reheat the milk, because something magical happens.
+You cannot reheat the milk at this stage because something magical happens.
 The milk starts to change composition into curds and whey (Miss Muffett’s please stand).
-For my cheese this process took about 40 minutes.
+For my cheese, this process took about 40 minutes.
 I was told not to stir it during the setting.
 This is what it looks like when set.
 Click to enlarge and you will see where I had to put my sterilised finger in to test the firmness.

 This is what it looks like after the two hours.
 You will notice that the curds and whey have really separated and the curd sinks to the bottom.

-Next the curds is strained through a cheese cloth and the whey kept for later on.
+Next, the curds are strained through a cheesecloth and the whey is kept for later on.
 Don’t throw the whey away (that is a mouthful), because you can make something special out of it.
 I will show you later.
-The cheese (finally) gets returned back to the bain marie and you massage it a little until rubbery.
+The cheese (finally) gets returned back to the bain-marie and you massage it a little until rubbery.
 Here is my rubbery feta.

 I said goodbye to my classmates, thanked Dorothy and Loraine for a great class and told them I was coming back in three weeks for the mould cheese course.
 They gave me 3 litres of whey to take home.